seanbaxter/circle/universal/README.md

   return std::make_tuple(tuple...[sizes...[:].second] ...);
 ```

-This statement is brings together many of the mechanisms described in this document. `tuple...[]` subscripts the original tuple.
-But we want a full gather operation, not a single subscript, so we feed it with `sizes...[:].second`, which slices the `sizes` array into a parameter pack of gather indices.
-Expanding `tuple...[sizes...[:].second]` into `std::make_tuple`s arguments list coins a new tuple, with members sorted according to size.
+This statement is brings together many of the mechanisms described in this document. `tuple.[]` subscripts the original tuple.
+But we want a full gather operation, not a single subscript, so we feed it with `sizes.[:].second`, which slices the `sizes` array into a parameter pack of gather indices.
+Expanding `tuple.[sizes.[:].second]` into `std::make_tuple`s arguments list coins a new tuple, with members sorted according to size.